-3. "The purpose of [the grievance statute] is to provide a procedure for the resolution of employment grievances raised by the public employees of the State of West Virginia, except as otherwise excluded in this article."
+- 3. "The purpose of [the grievance statute] is to provide a procedure for the resolution of employment grievances raised by the public employees of the State of West Virginia, except as otherwise excluded in this article."
 W. VA.
-CODE § 6C-2-1(a).
-"Employer" means a state agency, department, board, commission, college, university, institution, State Board of Education, Department of Education, county board of education, regional educational service agency or multicounty vocational center, or agent thereof, using the services of an employee as defined in this section."
+CODE § 6C-2-1(a). "'Employer'" means a state agency, department, board, commission, college, university, institution, State Board of Education, Department of Education, county board of education, regional educational service agency or multicounty vocational center, or agent thereof, using the services of an employee as defined in this section."
 W. VA.
-CODE § 6C-2-2(g).

-4. "West Virginia Military Authority employees are "exempt from both the classified services category and the classified exempt services category as set forth in section four, article six, chapter twenty-nine of this code."
+CODE § 6C-2-2(g). - 4.
+"West Virginia Military Authority employees are "exempt from both the classified services category and the classified exempt services category as set forth in section four, article six, chapter twenty-nine of this code."
 W. VA.
 CODE §15-1J-5(a)(1).
-"Employee positions are contingent on the receipt of the necessary federal and/or state funds" so employees are "deemed an at-will employee who may be discharged or released from his or her respective position without cause or reason."
+"Due to the at-will employment relationship with the authority, its employees may not avail themselves of the state grievance procedure as set forth in article six-a, chapter twenty-nine of this code. . ."
 W. VA.
-CODE §15-1J-5(a)(2) and (3).
-"Due to the at-will employment relationship with the authority, its employees may not avail themselves of the state grievance procedure as set forth in article six-a, chapter twenty- nine of this code..."
-W. VA.
-CODE §15-1J-4(d)(10).

-5. As Grievant's employment is specifically exempted from the grievance procedure by statute, the Grievance Board lacks jurisdiction in this matter, and the grievance must be dismissed.
+CODE §15-1J-4(d)(10). - 5.
+As Grievant's employment is specifically exempted from the grievance procedure by statute, the Grievance Board lacks jurisdiction in this matter, and the grievance must be dismissed.